tldr-pages/tldr/pages/osx/brew-bundle.md

 > Bundler for Homebrew, Homebrew Cask and the Mac App Store.
 > More information: <https://github.com/Homebrew/homebrew-bundle>.

-- Install packages from Brewfile at current path:
+- Install packages from a Brewfile at the current path:

 `brew bundle`

-- Install packages from Brewfile at specific path:
+- Install packages from a specific Brewfile at a specific path:

 `brew bundle --file={{path/to/file}}`

-- Create Brewfile from all installed packages:
+- Create a Brewfile from all installed packages:

 `brew bundle dump`

-- Uninstall all formulae not listed in Brewfile:
+- Uninstall all formulae not listed in the Brewfile:

 `brew bundle cleanup --force`

-- Check if there is anything to install or upgrade in Brewfile:
+- Check if there is anything to install or upgrade in the Brewfile:

 `brew bundle check`

-- Output a list of all entries in Brewfile:
+- Output a list of all entries in the Brewfile:

 `brew bundle list --all`